MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up.md

     }
     ```

-Don't forget to add the import statements, Android Studio does that for you automatically (on Mac select Alt + Enter on each error detected by the code editor).
+Don't forget to add the import statements, Android Studio does that for you automatically (on Mac or Windows select Alt + Enter on each error detected by the code editor).

-Well, you have done everything that is required to successfully sign up a user on your app.
+You've completed all the necessary steps to successfully sign up a user on your app.
 Build and run your application.
 If all good, you should be able to provide an email ID, receive a code on the email and use that to successfully sign up user.

 ## Next steps